Making Decisions

 The map above shows the geometry of decision-making: the space of possible solutions and the constraints that bound it.
 The flow below shows the procedure: the steps involved in moving through that space.

 The process operates at two levels.
 The intuitive level is what most decisions feel like: notice a problem, think about it, decide, act.
-The conscious level is what happens when you slow down and make each step explicit.
+The conscious level is what happens when there is opportunity to slow down and make each step explicit.

 At the intuitive level: